BraydonTGS/EntityFrameworkDemo/README.md

 - **Fluent Validations:** Fluent Validations library is used for validating input data and enforcing business rules in a fluent and customizable way.
 - **AutoMapper:** AutoMapper is employed for mapping between different object types, such as mapping entity objects to DTOs and vice versa.
 It simplifies the mapping process and reduces boilerplate code.
 - **T4 Text Templates:** T4 (Text Template Transformation Toolkit) templates are used
+- **Serilog** an open-source logging library for .NET applications.
+It provides a flexible and efficient logging framework with a focus on structured logging.